 Where appropriate the vehicle, van, trailer or stall or other device to be used for the proposed street trading activity will be inspected by an Authorised Officer of the Council, prior to the issuing of any Street Trading Consent.

-You can apply for a Street Trading Licence online.
+You can apply for occasional and annual Street Trading Licence online via GOV.UK.

 Tacit consent does not apply.
 This means that you will be need confirmation of a granted licence before trading.